caching-tools/next-shared-cache/packages/diffscribe/README.md

 `diffscribe` is an intelligent CLI tool designed to automatically generate meaningful commit messages using Git diffstat, status, and insights from OpenAI and you.

+Please note that this project is in its beta version and may undergo significant changes.

 ## Features:

 -   **Smart Analysis**: Evaluates Git status and Git diffstat to identify essential changes.